Induaditya3/fiddling/daysOfC/README.md

 ```
 This illustrates that we can allocate memory inside some function and access it inside other function (*main* in this case) because memory is not automatically freed unless we do it ourselves, which we do by calling `free(heapData)`.
 Note also that address stored in `heapData` and in `array` is same but address of each local variables are different but quite similar, because stack allocates memory one after another.

+To check for memory leaks, run `valgrind ./prog`.

 ## Singly Linked List

 It stores many nodes which are connected together in one direction.
 Each node consists of data relevant to current node and address of the next node.
 If there is no node after certain node, we set address of the next node to `NULL`.